Reducing Extremism

 so fear and extremism can't grow and divide us, but how can this be done?

-Added to this we also have booklets and listed links to podcasts and blog articles, so there is plenty of information after discussions people can be signposted to for further information, but none of this will work if
+Added to this we also have various booklets and listed links to podcasts and blog articles, so there is plenty of information after discussions people can be signposted to for further information.

 Got A Question? .................